h5bp/Front-end-Developer-Interview-Questions/README.md

 * Explain what ARIA and screenreaders are, and how to make a website accessible.
 * Explain some of the pros and cons for CSS animations versus JavaScript animations.
 * What does CORS stand for and what issue does it address?
+* What is the difference between merging vs. rebasing?
+* How do you stay up to date on technology and the what is happening in the technology industry?

 #### HTML Questions: